-- Time penalties of 30 seconds for field players and 0 seconds for the goalie inside its goal area are called by the referee.
+- 1. Time penalties of 30 seconds for field players and 0 seconds for the goalie inside its goal area are called by the referee.
 When a penalty is called, the designated robot handler has to remove the robot as soon as possible and by that interacting as little as possible with the game. - 2.
 A penalty is not called, if the punished team would take advantage of the removal, e.g. if a robot blocks a teammate that kicks the ball towards the goal. - 3.
 A robot suffering a penalty (except called for inactivity or service) may not be serviced.
 A robot suffering a penalty due to a foul or misconduct has to stay out of play for a minimum of 60 seconds if it is serviced during the penalty time. - 4.
 The referee and assistant referees are in charge of timing the penalties and notifying the teams to put back their robots to play. - 5.
-A field player or goal keeper suffering a time penalty will be removed from the field and has to re-enter the field after the penalty time has elapsed from the center of the one of the two touch lines which is further away from the current ball position.
+A field player or goal keeper suffering a time penalty will be removed from the field and has to re-enter the field after the penalty time has elapsed from the center of the one of the two touch lines which is further away from the current ball position the referee decides.
+It has to face the center of the field when entering.